Some pro's and con's to think about if your are in the market for a premium heavy hitter desktop.....

-Versatile- can do high temp dense hits or sip the terps away with low temp session style hits.
+Versatile- can do high temp dense hits (heat soak required) or sip the terps away with low temp session style hits.

 Design- Classy, beautiful and solid build, Interchangeable parts both for the vaporizer and how it works with glass.
 Nice custom glass that works perfect for the Herborizer.

 Expensive- Near the top of the food chain in that department.